This post may contain affiliate links, meaning I get a commision if you decide to make a purchase through my links, at no cost to you.

 So if you are doing this, STOP.
 As my favorite priest says, “If you are waiting for it to be perfect, it’s over.”
 Yes, you’ll be dead when it’s perfect.
 If I could go back so many years I can’t even count I’d tell myself this:

 Take baby steps of self-love.
+Love the way you are NOW.
 Pray for it.

 Sit with, right in the middle of the mess and feel content and relaxed in your whole being, shut down the racing mind of what needs to be done and cultivate that spirit constantly.

-Be naked (in daylight:)! in front of your husband and know that he thinks you are gorgeous no matter what you weigh or how fit you are.
+Be naked (in daylight:)! and know you are gorgeous no matter what you weigh or how fit you are.
 Know it yourself.
+Do not be ashamed of your weight.

 Say “oh well” about all the little things that don’t matter.